quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 ### HTTPUnknownFrame

-frame_type_value is the actual, numerical code (the parsed VLIE-encoded integer).
+The frame_type_value field is the numerical value without VLIE encoding.

 ~~~ cddl
 HTTPUnknownFrame = {